chromaxyz/reflex/README.md

 Noteably this is a so-called framework, a single well-tested implementation rather than a specification.
 The framework serves as the foundation of your modular application allowing you to focus on your business logic.

-## Known limitations

-- Endpoint is currently not recognized as `proxy` on Etherscan due to it using `CALL`, not `DELEGATECALL`.
-- Does not support native tokens to avoid reentrancy risk.

 ## Why?

 In the public discourse there is a lot of valid critique towards the use of (upgradeable) proxy patterns namely that they are difficult to manage, vulnerable if configured incorrectly, broadly unnecessary and in general over-complex and over-engineered.